 FAQ

-We do all our booking through Jumbula.
+We do all our booking through Active.
 You can go there by clicking HERE

 It is best if your child has his/ her own device so that they can work on projects after class (believe me, they will want to!).
 If you don’t have a device, Kids Can Code will provide loaner devices upon request.